ipfabric/docs/docs/platform_first_steps/01-deployment.md

     ![VirtualBox - Import Virtual Appliance - Appliance Settings](virtualbox_import-virtual-appliance-2.png)

-4. Right-click the newly-created virtual machine and select its **Settings...**
+4. Right-click the newly created virtual machine and select its **Settings...**

 5. In the **System** section, select `ICH9` as the Chipset: